“Serve the Lord with gladness and come before his presence with a song.” Psalm 100:2

 Our Lessons & Carols service is a parish favorite, taking place in the late afternoon of the fourth Sunday of Advent.
 The service typically includes the Junior and Senior Choristers, St. Paul’s Choir, organ, and a brass quintet.
 Another highlight of the season is the reception that follows the service.

-The use of the organ in Christian worship has a history stretching back to the 1400s.
+The use of the pipe organ in Christian worship has a history stretching back to the 1400s.
 The breadth of music required in today’s worship demands an instrument capable of both subtlety and strength.

-The St. Paul’s Organ, built by the Létourneau Pipe Organ Company in 2012, admirably fulfills these roles.
+The St. Paul’s pipe organ, built by the Létourneau Pipe Organ Company in 2012, admirably fulfills these roles.
 It has 1,459 individual pipes and 21 stops distributed among two keyboards and a pedal clavier.
 The instrument has an electric playing action, with the console located in the chancel in front of the organ case.

-The sound of the St. Paul’s organ was designed to support robust congregational and choral singing, finding parallels to classical organ design as well as certain details of 19th-century English cathedral organs.
+The sound of the St. Paul’s pipe organ was designed to support robust congregational and choral singing, finding parallels to classical organ design as well as certain details of 19th-century English cathedral organs.
 The result is an instrument that balances warmth and color with brilliance and excitement.